vrmarcelino/CCMetagen/README.md

 Besides the guidelines below, we also provide a tutorial to reproduce our metagenome clasisfication analyses of the microbiome of wild birds [here](https://github.com/vrmarcelino/CCMetagen/tree/master/tutorial).

 The guidelines below will guide you in using the command-line version of the CCMetagen pipeline.

-CCMetagen will also be available soon as a web service at https://cge.cbs.dtu.dk/services/ccmetagen/.
+CCMetagen is also available as a web service at https://cge.cbs.dtu.dk/services/ccmetagen/.

 ## Requirements and Installation